Cancellation and splitting of Symplectic modules in the critical range and Euler class group: Introduction

 \end{enumerate} \end{remark}

-Perhaps unsurprisingly, the above vanishing result, Theorem~\ref{vanishing-intro} has application in addressing the following question posed by Mrinal Das \cite{MD21}. \begin{question} (\cite[Question 7.1]{MD21}) Let $p\neq 2$ be a prime and let $k=\-{\F}_p$.
-Let $X=\Spec R$ be a smooth affine variety of dimension $d\geq 4$.
+Perhaps unsurprisingly, the above~Theorem~\ref{vanishing-intro} has application in addressing the following question posed by Mrinal Das \cite{MD21} about the comparison map between the Euler class group (see for definition, Section \ref{Euler-Chow}, second paragraph) and the Chow group (\cite{Fulton}).

+\begin{question} (\cite[Question 7.1]{MD21}) Let $p\neq 2$ be a prime and let $k=\-{\F}_p$.
+Let $X=\Spec R$ be a smooth affine scheme of dimension $d\geq 4$.
 Is the natural map an isomorphism? \end{question} We note that the question was answered in the case $d=3$ in \cite[Theorem 7.2]{MD21}.
-We have the following result which associates the positive answer to Question~\ref{Q-MD} with the vanishing of certain vanishing of cohomology.
+We have the following result which associates the positive answer to Question~\ref{Q-MD} with the vanishing of certain cohomology groups.